oxideseven/Shadow-of-the-Demon-Lord-SRD-Markdown/Mechanics/Attacks.md

 ## Ranged Weapon Attack

-Deal damage to a target within your weapon's [[range]], or choose one of the following options for an additional effect.
+Deal damage to a target within your weapon's [[Misc#Range|range]], or choose one of the following options for an additional effect.

 **Called Shot:** You attack a specific location on the target’s body.
 You can use this option only if the target has a physical body.
 Make the attack roll with 2 banes.
 On a success, the attack has an additional effect as determined by the GM.
 Attacking a creature’s eyes might impose 1 bane on all rolls the target makes that rely on sight, for example.

-**Distant Shot:** You can attack a target that is beyond your weapon’s [[range]], but no more than twice the weapon’s range.
+**Distant Shot:** You can attack a target that is beyond your weapon’s [[Misc#Range|range]], but no more than twice the weapon’s range.
 You make the attack roll with 1 bane.

 **Staggering Shot:** You make the attack roll with 2 banes.
 On a success, a target that is your Size or smaller must make an Agility challenge roll.
 On a failure, the target falls [[Afflictions#prone|prone]].